-Uber's rider ID program is now available everywhere in the US
+Uber's rider ID program is available everywhere in the US as of tomorrow

 The Record My Ride tool is also getting a national launch.

-Uber just announced the expansion of safety features directed toward drivers, including a national rollout of enhanced rider verification.
+Uber just announced the expansion of safety features directed toward drivers, including a national rollout of enhanced rider verification, which begins tomorrow.
 If a rider undergoes these additional verification steps they’ll get a “Verified” badge on their account, which will let drivers know everything is on the up and up.

 The company says it designed these new verification measures “in response to driver feedback that they want to know more about who is getting in their car.”
 The company began testing this feature earlier this year and it must have been a success, as it's getting a national rollout.
 Lyft has its own version of this tool, though it's still being tested in select markets.